0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 ##### User addition

 Administrators can create other users by clicking the *AJOUTER UN UTILISATEUR* button.
-A new form is displayed, asking the email address of the new user a what role would he get: `ADMIN` or `COORDINATEUR`
+A new form is displayed, asking the email address of the new user a what role would he get: `ADMIN` or `COORDINATEUR`.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-3.png)

 After the validation, an automatic email is generated and sent to the new user.
-This mails contained an **automatical temporary password** randmoly generated, composed by a random combination of random characters (letters, figures and symbols).
+This mails contained an **automatical temporary password** randomly generated, composed by a random combination of random characters (letters, figures and symbols).

 The user then has to connect to this account whit this temporary password and change it in his profile page.